$5.97 – $8.97

 - Average Height: 24″

 - Sun Exposure: Full to part sun

 Before planting, have your soil tested to see what amendments are needed.
 Click this link to check your frost dates: Frost Dates.
-Check the light preferences for your plant and choose your plot accordingly.
-Even if you have the perfect soil and ideal location, you still need to choose the right time of the year depending on what you are planting.
+Check the light preferences for your plant and choose your location accordingly.

-When you receive your plant, soak the root ball in water for 20 minutes upon arrival before planting or potting.
+When you receive your Chocolate Mint, soak the root ball in water for 20 minutes upon arrival before planting or potting.
 Gently break up the root ball.
-This will help the roots of the plant to grow out into the soil.
+This will help the roots of your Chocolate Mint to grow out into the soil.
 Dig a hole slightly larger than the root ball of your plant.
 Fill in the hole tightly with soil to avoid any air pockets.
 Add a bit of slow-release fertilizer to help new plants to grow quickly.
 Add the recommended amount per fertilizer instructions.
-Be sure to water your plants until they are established.
+Be sure to water your Chocolate Mint until it is established.
 In addition, pull weeds out when they appear.
 They take nutrients from the soil.

 Additionally, certain plants may need staking.
-Whenever they become too heavy to stand on their own, add bamboo stakes for the plants to lean against or tie up for support.
+Whenever they become too heavy to stand on their own, add bamboo or fiberglass stakes for the plants to lean against or tie up for support.

 Prune plants as needed to encourage growth.
+Always sterilize your pruners when pruning plants to prevent the spread of diseases.
 If you have trouble keeping up with your pruners, check out our locally hand-made leather pruner holster here.

 Lastly, enjoy your Chocolate Mint and your time in the garden!